behu-kea/python-basics/lectures/week-48.md

 - Write a program that asks the user for two input numbers and prints the maximum number

-- Expand the program such that is asks the user for three input numbers anad prints the maximum number
+- Expand the program such that is asks the user for three input numbers and prints the maximum number
 - Write a program  that asks for the user's name.
 If the name is "Bond" make it print "Welcome on board 007."
 Otherwise make it print "Good morning *NAME*".
 (Replace Name with user's name)

 #### Exercise 2